fimion/alex-party/posts/2021-10-21-cassidy-asked-if-i-had-written-anything-so-here-it-is.md

 * [Terra Field - "It Was Never About Dave"](https://rainofterra.com/it-was-never-about-dave-9aee8b765978)
 * [NYT - "Netflix workers plan a walkout as the fallout over Dave Chappelle continues."](https://www.nytimes.com/2021/10/19/business/media/netflix-dave-chappelle-employee-walkout.html)

-I'm writing about this specifically because a friend called me and asked for perspective about it.
+I'm writing about this specifically because the friend who called me was asking for perspective about it and he knew I might have thoughts.
 He is a Black man who is older than I and he asked me to watch the special so we could have a discussion about it.
 I have yet to watch it, but I will so that I can speak with him from an informed place.

 ### [Alpha Paintlet](https://daverupert.com/2021/10/alpha-paintlet/)